Status Labs

 Status Labs (First Page Management LLC) is a digital reputation management company based in Austin, Texas.
 It was founded in 2012 by Darius Fisher, Jordan French, and Jesse Boskoff.
-The firm has been hired by various clients to hide unfavorable news from Internet search results.
+According to reporting in The Wall Street Journal, Status Labs has offered services aimed at improving clients' online reputations by promoting favorable content and reducing the visibility of negative search results.

 History

-The clients of the reputation management company have included University of Missouri professor Melissa Click, U.S. Secretary of Education Betsy DeVos, Citadel hedge-fund manager Kenneth C. Griffin, Visium Asset Management hedge-fund manager Jacob Gottlieb, and the now-defunct healthcare technology company Theranos.
+The clients of the reputation management company have included University of Missouri professor Melissa Click, U.S. Secretary of Education Betsy DeVos, Citadel hedge-fund manager Kenneth C. Griffin, Visium Asset Management hedge-fund manager Jacob Gottlieb, Omeed Malik, and the now-defunct healthcare technology company Theranos.

 Fisher and French also founded the Wikipedia editing firm Wiki-PR two years earlier.
 In 2013, Wiki-PR was served a cease and desist letter and Wiki-PR and all of its employees, contractors, and owners were declared as banned from editing Wikipedia articles after an investigation by the Wikimedia Foundation discovered that around 300 sock-puppet accounts had been editing Wikipedia pages in exchange for money from clients, including Viacom and Priceline.
 Wikipedia eventually took down many of the pages associated with these edits.
 Despite the ban applying to its founders Fischer and French, Status Labs has also offered Wikipedia page editing as a service for hire.

 In 2014, CNBC published a PR pitch they received from Status Labs that offered to pay journalists for mentions of their clients in news stories.

 In 2015, Status Labs co-founder Jordan French resigned as chief executive officer after fallout and public outcry stemming from the February 2015 demolition of Jumpolin, a piñata shop in Austin.
 In October 2014, Status Labs co-founders French and Fisher bought the land on which the Jumpolin shop stood through their F&F Real Estate Ventures.
 The partners commissioned a demolition crew to demolish the store in their attempt to clear the lot for a SXSW-timed stage event.
 The tenants said French and Fisher gave them no notice of the demolition, that their inventory was still inside the building, and that they had more than two years left on their lease.